-It might seem an odd thing to include but couple counselling (often called marriage guidance) can help you work together as you end your relationship.
-See Relate for more info.
+Couple counselling (often called marriage guidance) can help you work together as you end your relationship.
+More information can be found here.

-Mediation can help you reach an agreement about disputed issues arising from your separation (e.g. children, finances, communication).
-Mediation is voluntary.
+Mediation is voluntary and can help you reach an agreement about disputed issues arising from your separation (e.g. children, finances, communication).
 Mediators are impartial, do not advise you, and do not impose a decision upon you.
-Mediation is voluntary.
-If you are on a low income, or if your ex is on a low income you are both likely to qualify for free mediation through legal aid.
-Mediation often works best if you have some legal advice alongside it.
-See FMC for more info.

-Parties pay an experienced lawyer, retired or part time judge to carry out a “Financial Dispute Resolution Hearing” for them with the aim of reaching a settlement about finances.
-A FDR is a hearing where a judge hears a summary of the parties positions and gives guidance to them about what outcomes are likely or sensible.
-Most often used where there are significant assets or a particular need for privacy.
+Parties pay an experienced lawyer, retired or part-time judge to carry out a “Financial Dispute Resolution Hearing” for them with the aim of reaching a settlement about finances.